SpencerKi/Youth-Unemployment/README.md

-# Two Decades of Youth Unemployment and Median Wages
+# Youth Unemployment and Median Wages
 Time series analysis of youth unemployment and median wage data in Canada over 22 years.